asmaamirkhan/MachineLearningCourse/README.md

    * Deep learning
 * Best practices in machine learning
    * Bias/variance theory
-   * innovation process in machine learning and AI
+   * Innovation process in machine learning and AI

 ## Repo Contents
 * Lectures of the instructor